-\ The official onset of a recession is defined by the National Bureau of Economic Research (2010).
+The official onset of a recession is defined by the National Bureau of Economic Research (2010).
 The real GNP per capita data are from BEA's National Income and Products Accounts table 7.1.
 The data are chained 2005 dollars, last revised on May 27, 2010.
 The 1980-81 recession was a double-dip recession.
 NBER indicates a recession began in 12/07 and ended in 6/09.
 Italics indicates quarters during a recession.
 The Transition Year is the second year of the new president's term and the first year of his responsibility for the economy.

 In the transition from Truman to Eisenhower, the economy went into recession in the summer of 1953.
 This recession had its roots in the Truman presidency.
 Before Eisenhower took command of the economy, it had been battered by the fallout from a major steel strike in the summer of 1952, a significant tax increase (as a share of GDP) in 1952, the ending of the Korean War, and the aftermath of Truman's wage and price controls in 1951 and 1952 (Tax Policy Center 2009, Hickman 1958, Time 1953).
 The economy sputtered a bit in the second and third quarters of the election year of 1952 and then overheated in the fourth quarter with a growth rate of nearly 12 percent.
-By July of 1953, only six months into Eisenhower's presidency, the economy was officially in a recession that would extend half-way into 1954, the first year of Eisenhower's responsibility for the economy.
+By July of 1953, only six months into Eisenhower's presidency, the first year of Eisenhower's responsibility for the economy.